JeffersonLab/clara-docs/docs/clas/installation.md

 <code>setenv CLARA_HOME <em>/UserHome</em>/myClara</code>
 <div></div>
 <code>setenv CLARA_USER_DATA <em>/UserHome</em>/work</code>
+<div></div>
 Note that CLARA_USER_DATA is optional, in case you are installing your own Clara environment.
-In all cases, if you forget to set CLARA_USER_DATA variable it will assume that it is pointing to the mandatory $CLARA_HOME variable.
+In all cases, if you forget to set CLARA_USER_DATA variable it will assume that it is pointing to the mandatory CLARA_HOME variable.
 This means that if you are using the common Clara installation you might face permission exceptions at the run-time.
 </div>